-The market has changed so much in the last couple of months that it has led to a lot of market “experts” to recommend shorting stocks heavily.
+The market has changed so much in the last couple of months that it has lead a lot of market “experts” to recommend shorting stocks heavily.

 A great example is $ANTH when it was trading at $2.70-$2.80 because this becomes the perfect time to test the previous high.
 Nonetheless, a slight rise over the previous day’s high is not considered a breakout.
 The key here with this or any stocks is not a prediction but to respond to the movement.

 This brings us to a similar stock, $ZN, which is on a multi-month breakout, however, we can see the stock consistently peak at levels of $4.50 during this time, we learn that this is when the reaction at this price level counts.
 Our goal is not to predict the price but to proceed when this becomes a followable trend.